 CIAM Radio is a listener-supported, non-profit, non-commercial radio broadcast.
 Our focus is on the eternal I AM.
 Through our work, we want to see communities transformed; lives changed, built up, and restored through a personal living relationship with Jesus Christ.

-CIAM emphasizes building a strong community through the Word of God and Christian music, which is done through relevant programming and music for family and youth.
+CIAM emphasizes building a strong community through the Word of God and music, which is done through relevant programming and music for family and youth.
 In addition, CIAM provides community services information, relevant news coverage, emergency broadcasts, song request hours and content serving several ethnicities.

 As a means of reaching the whole community with the Good News, CIAM also has an emphasis on community involvement and community outreach.